Healthy Living: Sleep Problems

 It would be a good idea to agree some house rules with the people that you live with.
 These could include things like only listening to music through headphones, not wearing shoes at night and not doing any noisy activity.
 In return the other people in the house could agree not to wake you until noon and to be careful about the noise they make while you are sleeping.8

 For most people living with schizophrenia and experiencing an upturned body clock they will find that these measures need only be temporary and that eventually their body clock will return to normal.
-If however there are residual symptoms of insomnia the advice above may be useful.
+If however there are residual symptoms of insomnia the information above may be useful.

 1. Howe G, 1991, The Reality of Schizophrenia, Faber and Faber, p29.